mattpe/wbma/docs/w2-angular.md

 **TODO**: Finalize it!

 - Add a color box for viewing the filter color
-  - use angular attribute directive `ng-angular-style` and expressions to apply css styles to span element in html
+  - use angular attribute directive `ng-attr-style="<css-stuff>"` and expressions to apply css styles to span element in html
   - use slider values to control css color
 - Create tint method and bind it to the strength slider
   - use values of color sliders and strength slider to modify pixel values of the image (like brightness & contrast filters)